coderefinery/reproducible-research/content/workflow-management.md

 - Clone the word-count repository with `git clone `.

 **On Binder**:
-We will be using [Binder](https://mybinder.org/) a cloud service to make sure we all have the same computing environment.
+We can also use the cloud service [Binder](https://mybinder.org/) to make sure we all have the same computing environment.
-This is interesting from a reproducible research point of view and we will explain later how this is even possible!
+This is interesting from a reproducible research point of view and it's explained further in the [Jupyter lesson](https://coderefinery.github.io/jupyter/sharing/) how this is even possible.
 - Go to [https://mybinder.org/](https://mybinder.org)
 - In the box **GitHub repository name or URL** enter: [https://github.com/coderefinery/word-count](https://github.com/coderefinery/word-count)
 - Click on the **Launch** button.